AlaaLab/ETAB/README.md

 ## 📚 Documentation

-Visit the documentation sections below to know more about the features of the ETAB library through step-by-step instructions and demo notebooks.
+Visit the documentation sections below to learn more about the different features of the ETAB library through step-by-step instructions and demo notebooks.

 #### [Section 1: Datasets, Accessibility and Data Processing Tools](docs/data_access.md)